3box/3box/CONTRIBUTING.md

         - PATCH: when you make backwards compatible bug fixes.
 2. Create a release branch off `develop` named `release/v<version-number>`
 3. Prepare the relase:
-    1. Add release notes.
+    1. Add release notes to `RELEASE-NOTES.md`.
 Make sure it includes *all* changes that are being applied (not just your latest work)
     2. Log the new version number (usually in `package.json`).
 If it's an npm package, regenerate the package lockfile to also apply the version change there.
 4. Push the branch and open a PR against `master`
 5. Merging into `master` will deploy against production, so let the dev team know, and get the PR approved.